Whirlpool (1970 film): Release

-Critical response
+The film was first seen in the USA on 18 September 1970.
+In the UK, a 70-minute version, titled She Died With Her Boots On, was distributed by Edwin J. Fancey, first appearing on 21 March 1971.

+Reception

+The Monthly Film Bulletin wrote: "A Danish production filmed – somewhat surprisingly – in England, and emerging as a permissive updating of the best (or worst) Victorian melodrama, complete with over-emphatic gestures, pregnant pauses and sinister glances.
+Irrelevant appearances from one or two minor characters and the generally erratic continuity are the result of substantial cutting in the version showing here, which – after a sluggish exposition – gains in speed and impact for the later lurid developments."

-Roger Ebert panned Whirlpool, deeming it a "genuinely sickening film.
+Roger Ebert called it a "genuinely sickening film.
 It has to do with various varieties of sex, yes, but its main appeal seems to be its violence...
 The violence is not, however, the cathartic sort to be found in The Wild Bunch or the comic strip spaghetti Westerns.
 It's a particularly grisly sort of violence, photographed for its own sake and deliberately relishing in its ugliness.
 It made me awfully uneasy."

 Home media

 Whirlpool was unavailable in home media formats until it was released on Blu-ray as part of a three-film set of director Larraz's early features, entitled "Blood Hunger", by Arrow Films.
 The Blu-ray edition was sourced from a print held by the UCLA Film and Television Archive in Los Angeles.